Seborrheic Eczema - What Is It And How Can You Treat It?

 The real cause is not known, but is probably related to your genes and hormones.
 These factors can aggravate seborrheic dermatitis:

 We recommend the following product that you can easily make yourself.
 It is a blend of tea tree oil with coconut oil.
-Mix a few drops (5-6) tea tree oil with 100 ml coconut oil for optimal results.
-First, apply a small amount of tea tree oil to your skin through a cotton swab and see if you have an allergic reaction within 24 hours.
-If you do not get an allergic reaction, you can apply this natural remedy daily to the areas where you have symptoms of seborrheic dermatitis.
+Mix a few drops (5-6) of tea tree oil with 100 ml of coconut oil for optimal results.
+First apply a small amount of tea tree oil to your skin via a cotton swab and see if you have an allergic reaction within 24 hours.
+If you don't get an allergic reaction, you can apply this natural remedy daily to the areas where you have symptoms of seborrheic dermatitis.

 The antibacterial, antifungal and anti-inflammatory properties of tea tree oil make it a good potential treatment for seborrheic dermatitis.
-The consistency of coconut oil in combination with the antibacterial properties make coconut oil a very suitable carrier oil to mix with tea tree oil.
-Never apply tea tree oil neat to the skin, but always mix it with a carrier oil.
+The consistency of coconut oil in combination with its antibacterial properties make coconut oil a very suitable carrier oil to mix with tea tree oil.
+Never apply tea tree oil pure to the skin, but always mix it with a carrier oil.

 Will these natural treatments make my seborrheic dermatitis disappear forever?

 Unfortunately not.
-Seborrheic eczema is very often a chronic condition, so you will have to take this into account in your daily routine.
-External factors such as stress and seasonality can also have an impact on your symptoms.
+Seborrheic dermatitis is very often a chronic condition, so you will have to take this into account in your daily routine.
+External factors such as stress and seasonal influences can also have an impact on your symptoms.